 The basic query interface has the following major components—indicated by red numbers in the screenshot above—some of which are shared with the advanced query interface:

-- The window tabs let you stay on Logs (the Logs Viewer page), or choose between other Stackdriver Logging features: Metrics (see Logs-based metrics), Exports (see Exporting with the Logs Viewer), and Logs ingestion (see Logs exclusions).
+- The window tabs let you stay on Logs (the Legacy Logs Viewer page), or choose between other Logging features: Metrics (see Logs-based metrics), Exports (see Exporting with the Logs Explorer), and Logs ingestion (see Logs exclusions).

 - The search-query box in the basic query interface lets you query log entries by label or text search.
 The basic query is shown, and the drop-down arrow (▾) at the far right lets you switch to the advanced query interface or get a link to your query.
 Log queries are labelled as "filters" in the user interface, since they let you select a particular set of log entries.

 The basic selector menu lets you choose resources, logs, and severity levels to display:

 - Resources: The resources available in your current project.

 - Logs: The log types available for the current resources in your project.